Brendon-Ravn/workday-scheduler/README.md

 # Workday Scheduler
-This was a homework assignment to create a planner or scheduler for your workday.<br />I had a lot of fun with this one.
-There were a few places I had to ask for <br />
+This is an app for a planner or scheduler for your workday.<br />I had a lot of fun with this one.
-outside help but I eventually got it figured out.

 ## Usage
 When you open the scheduler it will have hour blocks for your work day.<br />